 After the interview with your admissions counselor (either over-the-phone or in-person) and all documents have been submitted, your application will be submitted for review.
-The Admissions Department will notify you (primary contact noted in the application) of the outcome of your application.
+The Admissions Department will notify the primary contact (noted in the application) of the outcome of your application.

 step 4: secure a mentor

 Mentors are critical for support during the Residential Phase and are a program requirement for successful completion of the Post-Residential Phase of the Program.

 Mentor criteria can be reviewed on the Mentors tab of our website.